pietervdvn/MapComplete/Docs/Layers/crossings.md

 The question is `Does this traffic light have sound signals to aid crossing?`

- -  *This traffic light has sound signals to help crossing, both for finding the crossing and for crossing.* corresponds with <a href='https://wiki.openstreetmap.org/wiki/Key:traffic_signals:sound' target='_blank'>traffic_signals:sound</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:traffic_signals:sound%3Dyes' target='_blank'>yes</a>
+ -  *This traffic light has sound signals to help crossing, both for finding the crossing and for crossing.* is shown if with <a href='https://wiki.openstreetmap.org/wiki/Key:traffic_signals:sound' target='_blank'>traffic_signals:sound</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:traffic_signals:sound%3Dyes' target='_blank'>yes</a>
- -  *This traffic light does not have sound signals to help crossing.* corresponds with <a href='https://wiki.openstreetmap.org/wiki/Key:traffic_signals:sound' target='_blank'>traffic_signals:sound</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:traffic_signals:sound%3Dno' target='_blank'>no</a>
+ -  *This traffic light does not have sound signals to help crossing.* is shown if with <a href='https://wiki.openstreetmap.org/wiki/Key:traffic_signals:sound' target='_blank'>traffic_signals:sound</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:traffic_signals:sound%3Dno' target='_blank'>no</a>
- -  *This traffic light has a sound signal to help locate the pole, but no signal to sign that it is safe to cross.* corresponds with <a href='https://wiki.openstreetmap.org/wiki/Key:traffic_signals:sound' target='_blank'>traffic_signals:sound</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:traffic_signals:sound%3Dlocate' target='_blank'>locate</a>
+ -  *This traffic light has a sound signal to help locate the pole, but no signal to sign that it is safe to cross.* is shown if with <a href='https://wiki.openstreetmap.org/wiki/Key:traffic_signals:sound' target='_blank'>traffic_signals:sound</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:traffic_signals:sound%3Dlocate' target='_blank'>locate</a>
- -  *This traffic light has a sound signal to sign that it is safe to cross, but no signal to help locate the pole.* corresponds with <a href='https://wiki.openstreetmap.org/wiki/Key:traffic_signals:sound' target='_blank'>traffic_signals:sound</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:traffic_signals:sound%3Dwalk' target='_blank'>walk</a>
+ -  *This traffic light has a sound signal to sign that it is safe to cross, but no signal to help locate the pole.* is shown if with <a href='https://wiki.openstreetmap.org/wiki/Key:traffic_signals:sound' target='_blank'>traffic_signals:sound</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:traffic_signals:sound%3Dwalk' target='_blank'>walk</a>

 This tagrendering is only visible in the popup if the following condition is met: <a href='https://wiki.openstreetmap.org/wiki/Key:crossing' target='_blank'>crossing</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:crossing%3Dtraffic_signals' target='_blank'>traffic_signals</a>